 - Another option is practical training on financial support from the university.
 All basic degree students of the University of Vaasa can apply for funding for practical training.
 The applicant is the student, and the employer is the receiver of the grant.

 - Also, practical training positions are available in various units of the university.
 The vacancies become available around the year.
 You are eligible for these positions if you have not received financial support for practical training from the university.

 - The fourth option is practical training outside Finland.
 You can find a position yourself or through various training programmes.

 - Unpaid internship.
 A student finds an internship independently and contacts the teacher in charge of the internship in order to agree on it to be included in one’s degree.
-Once the student has been in contact with the teacher he/she can contact Career Services in order to receive an insurance certificate.
-If the internship is included in one’s studies (and is in accordance with the curriculum) the student will be insured by the University of Vaasa during his/her unpaid internship.
+Once the student has been in contact with the teacher they can contact Career Services in order to receive an insurance certificate.
+If the internship is included in one’s studies (and is in accordance with the curriculum) the student will be insured by the University of Vaasa during their unpaid internship.
 The internship voucher is not available for unpaid internship.

 During and after the internship